Skip to main content

 Editor Layout

-• Select nodes from the context menu
+• Drag and drop nodes from the left sidebar

-• Connect nodes by their handles
+• Connect nodes by their handles to define your logic

-• Explore and modify the code
+• Code: View and edit the generated source code

-• Live preview of your frontend
+• Preview: Live preview of your running application with real-time updates

 Working with Nodes